hxw/Elliott-803/h-code-compilers/README.markdown

 Note that only the first four characters are stored in the symbol tables.
 All reserved words must be preceded by a colon ":" e.g. **:SETS(I4,j7)**

-Double colon "::" pases until word generator LSB is toggled to allow swapping of program tapes.
+Double colon "::" waits until word generator LSB is toggled to allow swapping of program tapes.

 ## Global scope